Step One - Be prepared for immigration procedures on arrival

 You can read the UK Border Force Top 10 Tips for arriving in the UK.

-Step Two - Meet staff at Heathrow airport for QMUL Airport Collection Service
+Step Two - Meet staff at Heathrow airport for Queen Mary Airport Collection Service

-There is a free bus service for new international students arriving at Heathrow Airport on Saturday 16 September or Sunday 17 September 2017, to take them to the Mile End Campus.
-This service is now open (see below).
+There is a free bus service for new international students arriving at Heathrow Airport on Saturday 15 September or Sunday 16 September 2018, to take them to the Mile End Campus.

 We regret we cannot arrange airport collection on any other days, or from alternative airports.
-For advice regarding travel to the University outside of these times, or from other airports, please see
+For advice regarding travel to the University outside of these times, you can contact the International Office.

 The buses will run from Terminal 3 at London’s Heathrow Airport, to Queen Mary, Mile End campus.
-We expect that buses will leave Terminal 3 every two hours.
+We expect that buses will leave Terminal 3 every two hours on Saturday and every three hours on Sunday.
 Upon arrival you will be allocated to the next available bus.
 Buses will take students to the Mile End Campus only.
 Please have your accommodation contract ready before you leave the coach.

 You must register to use this service; if you do not register we cannot guarantee you a place on one of the coaches.

-Booking for the Airport Collections is now open - BOOK HERE.
+Booking for the Airport Collections will open at the end of July.

 How to find your bus

 After going through immigration and customs, look for people wearing Queen Mary University of London blue t-shirts.
-They will wait by ‘Arrivals’ in Terminal 3 of London Heathrow Airport, and will direct you to your bus.
+They will wait by ‘Arrivals’ at Terminal 3 in London Heathrow Airport and will direct you to your bus.
 They will be holding up a ‘Queen Mary University of London’ lollipop sign.
-If you arrive into another terminal, please follow the signs to Terminal 3 arrivals 'Meeting Point' where members of Queen Mary staff will be waiting throughout the pickup period.
+If you arrive at another terminal, please follow the signs to Terminal 3 arrivals 'Meeting Point' where members of Queen Mary staff will be waiting throughout the pickup period.

 This service is free of charge to all new Queen Mary students.
 If you would like to use this service, you must book a place using our online booking form above.
 If you do not book a place there may not be any space left on the bus for you.
 Please have your ticket and tenancy agreement ready on arrival.